 Karma Puja is a spiritual and religious festival and it really calls for a celebration as the tribal community believes that due to Karam Devta they have a good harvest.
 This festival falls in the month of August/September (11th moon of the Hindu month of Bhadrapad).
+They worship trees during this festival and pray to the Mother Nature to keep their farmlands green and ensure a rich harvest.
+It is believed that the worship for good germination increases the fertility of grain crops.

 This tree is the symbol of Karma Devta who is worshipped on the day of the auspicious festival.
 The name Karma is drawn from the name of a tree “Karam” (Mitragyna parvifolia).
 The branch of the Karam tree is carried by the Karma dancers and is passed among them with singing and dancing.
 This branch is washed with milk and rice beer locally known as Handia.
 Then it is raised in the middle of the dancing arena.
 All worshipers dance for whole night in the praise of the “Karam”.
 The ritual starts with the planting of the trees.
 The dancers form a circle and dance with their arms around each other dancer’s waists.